 - Are there any contested areas in the split that a judge may have to decide, such as child custody or financial issues?

 - Do you both have similar goals of being good co-parents for your children and trying to be fair so you’re both okay after divorce?

 - Are you interested in saving time and moving through the process more quickly than you would with a court case?

 - Are you willing to compromise at all, and is your spouse willing to do the same?

-Generally, mediation works best for couples who are willing to compromise, who share some goals (even if the main goal they share is just to get their divorce over with a minimum of effort and trouble) and who have the ability to work together.
-Communication is vital.
+Generally, mediation works best for couples who are willing to compromise, who share some goals (even if the main goal they share is just to get their divorce over with a minimum of effort and trouble) and who have the ability to work together with help.
 No matter where your personal relationship stands, you both need to put your feelings aside and work jointly to find a solution that fits your needs.